pyroxill/Jagged-Array/README.md

 - Titles (Mr, Mrs, Ms)
 - Forenames (Anna, Jones, Ian)
 - Surnames (Smith, Johnson, Brown)

-It then accesses elements from each row to form and display their full names.
+\nIt then accesses elements from each row to form and display their full names.